ouktlab/pyadintool/README.md

   3 /dev/dsp, OSS (16 in, 16 out)
 ```

-* Use default configuration using DNN-HMM VAD
+* Use the default configuration with DNN-HMM VAD
     * input stream: "mic"
     * output stream: "file" (saved in "result/" directory)
     * sampling frequency and channel: 16k Hz and 1